 In the case of a strike, the builder must inform the purchaser at the outset of the delay associated with the strike.
 Once the strike has ended and the builder has had an opportunity to determine how long it will take to resume regular operations (this is known as the ‘remobilization period’), they must once again provide written notice to the purchaser.

 New home buyers who have already taken possession of their homes may experience delays in warranty-related repairs due to a strike.
-Builder repair periods may be impacted for 30-Day, Year-End, Second-Year, and Major Structural Defect claims.
+Builder repair periods may be impacted for Initial, Year-End, Second-Year, and Major Structural Defect claims.
 This includes the initial builder period which begins once a claim is made, up to and including the post-conciliation repair period for items assessed as warranted at a conciliation.
 Extensions to builder repair periods will be granted by Tarion on a case-by-case basis, where Tarion determines that an extension is justified based on the strikes impacting individual projects.

 Information for Builders